elipinska/group_project_iss_tracker/readme.md

 #NASA International Space Station Tracker

 Now deployed to Heroku at <a href="https://nasa-iss-tracker.herokuapp.com/" target="_blank">https://nasa-iss-tracker.herokuapp.com/</a>

 ##Project definition

 An interactive educational app built with JavaScript using Node.js, webpack and Express for the server side.
 It uses positional data from the International Space Station (ISS) as a fun way for users to retrieve educational material about locations around the Earth!
+Created within an Agile team over the course of a week.

 ##MVP
 * Take user selection of a location and display a prediction of the next time the ISS will be above that location.